Scott County, Minnesota

 Scott County is a county in the U.S. state of Minnesota.
 As of the 2020 census, the population was 150,928.
 Its county seat is Shakopee.
-Shakopee is also the largest city in Scott County, the twenty-third-largest city in Minnesota, and the sixteenth-largest Twin Cities suburb.
 The county was organized in 1853 and named in honor of General Winfield Scott.
 Scott County is part of the Minneapolis-St. Paul-Bloomington, MN-WI Metropolitan Statistical Area.
 It is a member of the Metropolitan Council, and shares many of the council's concerns about responsible growth management, advocating for progressive development concepts such as clustering, open-space design, and the preservation of open space and rural/agricultural land.

 The Shakopee-Mdewakanton Indian Reservation is entirely within the county and within the cities of Prior Lake and Shakopee.
-Due to its proximity to major cities, the tribe has earned revenues at its gaming casinos and hotel; it has used funds to reinvest in economic development for the tribe, founding numerous other enterprises.
-The tribe is also committed to philanthropy, having donated more than $350 million to organizations and causes in Scott County and across the country.
+Due to its proximity to major cities, the tribe has earned significant revenue at its gaming casinos and hotel; it has used funds to reinvest in economic development for the tribe and other initiatives.